minhhai2209/forge-docs-snapshot/mirror/manifest-reference/modules/jira-workflow-post-function/index.md

 ### Payload

 The payload is the same payload included in [post function event](/platform/forge/events-reference/jira/#run-post-function-event).
+For endpoint handlers, the `context` field is not included in the payload; instead, context information is provided via the `authorization` header (forge invocation token).
 Due to the data sent to the function from Jira, it is necessary to include OAuth scopes in the app manifest: `read:jira-work` and `manage:jira-configuration`.

 ## Fetching additional data